MartinMiles/awesome-sitecore/readme.md

 ## Azure

 - [ARM templates for Sitecore](https://github.com/Sitecore/Sitecore-Azure-Quickstart-Templates) - All currently available Azure Resource Manager templates for Sitecore.
+- [Sitecore Azure Scripts](https://github.com/robhabraken/Sitecore-Azure-Scripts) - Azure related PowerShell scripts and ARM templates to be used as a template or boilerplate for your own scripts and needs.
 - [Sitecore Azure Content](https://github.com/olegburov/Sitecore-Azure-Content) - Articles on how to automate a deployment of Sitecore solution to the Microsoft Azure Cloud Platform utilizing Azure services.
 - [Sitecore Advanced Azure Devops](https://github.com/JeffDarchuk/AdvancedSitecoreAzureDevops) - Expanding Sitecore on azure with flexible and generic scripts (requires a valid powershell Azure session to be connected and available).
 - [Language Understanding (LUIS) Samples](https://github.com/Azure-Samples/cognitive-services-language-understanding) - Samples for the Language Understanding Intelligent Service (LUIS).